billzhou0223/Booklist-ember/README.md

     ```
     Ember server --proxy http://localhost:3000
     ```
+5. Access http://localhost:4200 in browser to launch the app.

 ###Functionality###
 - Homepage (Picture 1)
 - Click `Refine` to sort and filter the list  (Picture 2)